ahmedraslan28/Music-Streaming-Service/README.md

 # Music-Streaming-Service

 This is the complete backend project for Music-Streaming-Service, a Music-Streaming-Service.
-It mimics the complete Spotify or any Music-Streaming-Service API behaviour.
+It mimics the complete Spotify or any Music-Streaming-Service API behavior.

 ## About